- Food Safety

-If you are not sure if your event is within the city limits, please click here and enter the address of your event to verify its location.
+If you are not sure if your event is within the city limits, please click here and enter the address of your event to verify whether your event is being held inside or outside the Springfield city limits to ensure you get the correct permit.

 As Coordinator of this type of event, there are a few things you might consider:

 - Is electricity available for food vendors?

 - Do you have a contingency plan if you don’t have enough electricity for all the food vendors?
 Additional generators?

 - Is there a safe water supply available for the food vendors?